ArRosid/scrapy-worldmeters/README.md

 You can also scrape the past & future populations of countries in just one time by using this command<br>
 <i>scrapy crawl countries_past_future -o result_past_future.json</i>

+You can also scrape Main cities by population in each countries by using this command<br>
+<i>scrapy crawl cities -o result_cities.json</i>